maherm/sgapi/README.md

 | @require jquery | Tampermonkey Greasemonkey | A new jQuery instance   | No access to SGs own event handlers.           |
 | unsafeWindow.$  | Tampermonkey              | SGs own jQuery instance | Breaks on hooking to events in GM              |

-Long story short - if you don't want to hook into SGs own event callbacks, you can use this guide:
+Long story short, here is a little guide on how to integrate jQuery in your scripts:

 ## Guide to use jQuery in Userscripts